Peopling of China: Climate history

 During the Last Glacial Maximum, 29,000 to 18,000 years ago, northern China was a treeless steppe with areas of permafrost and southern China lost much of its forest cover.
 The sea level was much lower.
 Borneo, Indonesia, the Philippines, and the Japanese archipelago may have been accessible by land.
 With the end of the last ice age, a period of warming occurred lasting from 18,000 to 10,000 years ago.
 The oceans rose and inundated vast regions leaving little trace of coastal settlements used by these people.
 We know little about their languages.
 Their cultures are likely to have been diverse.
 There are many limestone cave sites in southern China which show human settlements.
 There is evidence of pottery making.
 The inhabitants had bone tools, fished, and hunted pigs and deer.

 It is believed that the climate in southern China was warmer and wetter south of the Qinling mountains; elephants are known to have inhabited the Yangtze river region.
 The climate in Northeast China north of present-day Beijing was characterized as a cold steppe environment during this period.
 The presence of woolly mammoth is well documented.

 The climate was also much warmer between 8,000 and 3,500 years ago.
 In the Shandong region, excavations have found the bones of alligators and elephants.

 The development of agriculture about 10,000 years ago, with the domestication of millet in the Yellow River valley region and rice in the Yangtze River valley, may have been associated with accelerated growth in the number and size of settlements and the intensified development of local cultures and languages.

 Settlement patterns

 Early settlements in the Chinese Upper Paleolithic were either hunter-gatherer societies, or marine environment-based societies characterized by shell middens.
 Relatively speaking the land was sparsely populated, as the peoples followed the coastal regions and the river valleys.

-Neolithic settlements have been found from Liaoning province in the northeast to the Chengdu region in the southwest; from Gansu province in the northwest to sites in Fujian in the southeast.
+Neolithic settlements have been found from the Liaoning province in the northeast to the Chengdu region in the southwest; from Gansu province in the northwest to sites in Fujian in the southeast.
 The settlement pattern in the Tibetan region is still unclear as there is debate as to whether there was a pre-Neolithic population movement into the region.